junobuild/docs/blog/2025-04-21-announcing-serverless-functions-in-typescript/index.md

 ## ▶️ Try It Out

-We've put together docs, examples, and even livestreams to help you get started.
-If you're already using the Juno CLI, you're just one `juno dev eject` away from writing your first function — or start fresh with `npm create juno@latest`.
+We've put together [docs](/docs/build/functions/) and [guides](/docs/guides/typescript) to help you get started.
+If you're already using the Juno CLI, you're just one `juno dev eject` away from writing your first function or start fresh with `npm create juno@latest`.

 To infinite and beyond,<br/>
 David